My name is Dr. Patrick M. Len, and I will be your instructor for this course. You can watch this video to find out more about me!

 Upon completion of this course, you should be able to:

-- Keep abreast of present-day discoveries and developments in astronomy (current events).
+- Describe present-day discoveries and developments in astronomy (current events)

 You can arrange reasonable learning accommodations for this course (or for selected components that may be inherently inaccessible) through Cuesta College Disabled Student Programs & Services, and they will coordinate with you and me on the specific details.